Why 2022 looks likely to bring more widespread late payment

-2019 was a difficult year for businesses with regards to late payment, and the outlook for this year isn’t looking any rosier.
-Here we look at why late payment will continue to be an issue in the year ahead and what you can do about it.
+2021 has been another difficult year for businesses with regards to late payment, and the outlook for next year unfortunately isn’t looking any rosier.
+Here we look at why late payment will continue to be an issue in 2022 and what you can do about it.

-If a succession of recent research and reports are to be believed, the UK could be about to witness a spike in corporate insolvencies.
+This scheme is now being phased out and, if a collection of recent reports are to be believed, we could be about to witness a spike in corporate insolvencies.

 So, how can you protect your business?

-Unfortunately, whilst the government has tried various tactics to improve late payment culture, the onus is still on businesses to protect themselves from the perils of late and non-payment.
-There are numerous ways businesses can do this including:
+Whilst the government has tried various tactics to improve late payment culture, the onus is still on businesses to protect themselves from the perils of late and non-payment.
+There are numerous ways businesses can do this, including:

 1. Improve credit control

 An efficient and effective credit control strategy is key to protecting your business from late and non-payment.
 First, it’s vital that you know who you are offering credit to by using tools such as credit reports and account opening forms.
-Then, the key is to always remain on top of your credit management so that you can spot warning signs early and take action before late payment impacts your cash flow.
+Then, the key is to always remain on top of your credit management.
+This will ensure that you spot warning signs early and take action before late payment impacts your cash flow.

 2. Protect cash flow